A while ago I explained in “Lost History of Knob Creek” how American history of whiskey production is tied to slavery.

 In particular, Jack Daniel took his recipe from emancipated slaves even though he used his own name for the brand.

 Now the man who taught Jack Daniel, “Nearis” Green, is getting his own brand.
-Proceeds from the sale of this new whiskey are going to fund college education of master distiller Nearest’s descendants
+Proceeds from the sale of this new whiskey are going to fund college education of the master distiller descendants

-See if you can trace how the story originally flowed from “never a secret” to “embrace, tentatively” to “gauzy and unreliable” to “never be definitively proved”…
+See if you can trace how the story originally flowed from being “never a secret” to something they can only “embrace, tentatively” to a “gauzy and unreliable” tale, to an allegation that they hope would “never be definitively proved”…